kgrid-demos/cpic-demo/readme.md

 require ```npm stop```.

 #### Testing
-The kit has a set of _smoked tests_ that are designed to ensure that the CIPC Kit and be install and started.
+The kit has a set of _smoke tests_ that are designed to ensure that the CIPC Kit and be installed and started.
 The tests excersie the CPIC KOs and demo clients.
 They utilize
 * [Jest](https://jestjs.io/) a unit test platform for JavaScript
 * [Newman](https://www.npmjs.com/package/newman) a command-line collection runner for [Postman](https://www.getpostman.com/).